 Our undergraduate option in Program and Event Management in the Department of Recreation Management and Policy is accredited by the Council on Accreditation for Parks, Recreation, Tourism, and Related Professions (COAPRT).
 COAPRT is, in turn accredited by the Council on Higher Education Accreditation (CHEA).

 COAPRT standard 2.05.05 requires reporting of aggregated results of learning outcomes assessment.
 The following data demonstrate how UNH's program meets various learning outcomes consistent with COAPRT Standards for its Program and Event Management core curriculum.
-Results for the most recent academic year (AY 2014/2015) follow:
+Results for the most recent academic year (AY 2020-2021) are as follow:

-- The average student rating of the quality of instruction in our undergraduate classes was 4.61 on a 5-point scale.
+- Quality of Instruction: The average student rating of the quality of instruction in our undergraduate classes during Fall 2020 was 4.88 on a 5-point scale.
 Due to COVID-19, faculty were asked to opt in for Fall 2020 semester.

 Read more on CHEA’s website